outaagunga/documentation/guide_youtube_learning.md

 ```
 https://youtubetotranscript.com/
 ```
+---
+> I want you to act as my personal learning assistant
+> I’ll provide YouTube transcript.
+Your job is to summarize it into bullted step by step points so that I can understand and follow along the concept without having to watch the video again.

+---

 > I want you to act as my personal learning assistant
 > I’ll provide a YouTube transcript or summary.
 Your job is to extract and explain the main concept as clearly as possible.
 > Please do the following: